Tom-Nagy/walking-around/README.md

 * Build a static website using HTML and CSS.
 * Advertise and Promote the Club by :
-  * Providing acurate and useful informations.
+  * Providing accurate and useful information.
   * Providing an excellent User Experience (UX).
 * Grow of the Club member's population by :
   * Attracting people to join the Club.
-  * Using a User Centric Developement approach (UCD).
+  * Using a User Centric Development approach (UCD).

 ### User Goals